AlessaC14/CSF-assignment-2/csf_assign02/README.txt

 Contributions of each member:

-Dev: Grayscale function, RGB function, Fade function, half of helper functions
+Dev: Grayscale function, RGB function, Fade function and associated tests, half of helper functions
 Alessa: Kaleidoscope and associated tests, other half of helper functions